Democrats start moving to Harris as Biden digs in - Local News 8

 Biden’s anemic public schedule since his debate debacle has not only raised more doubts about him, but strengthened the case for Harris, and for moving quickly.

-Mini Timmaraju, president of the abortion rights advocacy group NARAL, said Harris already has more credibility than Biden as a leader on one of the Democrats’ top issues, and that no matter what happens, “You can’t win this election without Kamala.”
+Mini Timmaraju, the president of the abortion rights advocacy group Reproductive Freedom for All, formerly known as NARAL, said Harris already has more credibility than Biden as a leader on one of the Democrats’ top issues, and that no matter what happens, “You can’t win this election without Kamala.”

 As for Democratic doubters, Timmaraju said, “I don’t care if they love her or not.
 I know I should as an ally on the campaign.
 But I need them to trust the base of the party.
 They don’t have to like her, but they have to trust that she’s getting the job done — and saving our democracy.”